ramanabhinav7/xlsxWorkbookslitter/README.md

 # xlsxWorkbookslitter
-It will slits your single xlsx into multiple single files
+It will splits your single xlsx into multiple single files